Matti Nykänen: Ski jumping career

 For most of the 1980s, Nykänen and Jens Weißflog of East Germany dominated the sport.
 Nykänen won gold and silver at the 1984 Winter Olympics in Sarajevo.
 His 17.5-point gold medal victory was the largest margin of victory in Olympic ski jumping history at the time.
 He was also the first ever to win gold medals on both hills at the 1988 Winter Olympics in Calgary.

 In 1985 he flew 191 metres in Planica, a world record that stood briefly until Piotr Fijas (Poland) flew 194 metres, again in Planica, in 1987.
 His other achievements include a total of nine medals (five golds) at the World Championship level.
-He also won a total of 46 World Cup competitions (only now topped by the current record-holder Gregor Schlierenzauer, Austria) and won the overall title four times (also a record, currently shared with Adam Małysz Poland).
+He also won a total of 46 World Cup competitions (later surpassed by the current record-holder Gregor Schlierenzauer, Austria) and won the overall title four times (also a record, currently shared with Adam Małysz of Poland).

 He won the prestigious Four Hills Tournament twice.
-He competed in the FIS Ski Flying World Championships five times and placed in the medals every time.
-Nykänen also won the ski jumping competition at the Holmenkollen ski festival twice (1982, 1985).
+He competed in the FIS Ski Flying World Championships five times and won a medal every time.
+Nykänen also won the ski jumping competition at the Holmenkollen Ski Festival twice (1982, 1985).
 In 1987, Nykänen was awarded the Holmenkollen Medal (shared with Hermann Weinbuch).

 On 28 February 2008, he won the International Masters Championship for veteran ski jumpers.

 The only one with five world records

-On 16 March 1984, he set ski jumping world distance record on official training two times at 182 metres (597 ft).
+On 16 March 1984, he set ski jumping world distance record on official training twice at 182 metres (597 ft).
 And on the next day at 185 metres (607 ft), all three in Oberstdorf, West Germany.

 On 15 March 1985, he set two ski jumping world distance records on official training at 187 metres (614 ft) and at 191 metres (627 ft), both of them on Velikanka bratov Gorišek in Planica, Yugoslavia.